CS-intro-with-Python/cs-project-2025-Dan4Life/README.md

 ## Features

-Describe the main features the application performs.
+* Describe the main features the application performs.

-* Feature 1
-* Feature 2
+* Private Journaling – Create, edit, and delete personal journal entries securely.
+* Sentiment Analysis – Each entry is analyzed for mood (positive, neutral, or negative).
+* Mood Dashboard – View mood trends and weekly emotional stats.
+* Tags & Search – Add tags and search or filter past entries easily.
+* Data Export – Download all entries as a text or CSV file.
+* User Authentication – Secure login and registration.

 ## Git